steve-rodrigue/legitdao/content/english/blog/5-bscdocker.md

 Cache = 4096  # Increase the cache size for faster synchronization
 ```

----

 ## Additional Resources
 - [Binance Smart Chain Documentation](https://docs.bnbchain.org/)
 - [Docker Documentation](https://docs.docker.com/)
 - [Docker Compose Documentation](https://docs.docker.com/compose/)

----

 This setup provides an easy way to run a Binance Smart Chain node using Docker.
 Follow the steps, and you'll have a fully functional node up and running with persistent blockchain data.
 If you need help, feel free to ask questions or refer to the resources linked above.

----

-Now the title and description both reflect the use of **Docker** in the setup!
-Let me know if you need any other changes!